matlab-deep-learning/transformer-models/README.md

 FinBERT is a sentiment analysis model trained on financial text data and fine-tuned for sentiment analysis.

 The example [`SentimentAnalysisWithFinBERT.m`](./SentimentAnalysisWithFinBERT.m) shows how to classify the sentiment of financial news reports using a pretrained FinBERT model.

+## Example: Predict Masked Tokens Using BERT and FinBERT
+BERT models are trained to perform various tasks.
+One of the tasks is known as masked language modeling which is the task of predicting tokens in text that have been replaced by a mask value.

+The example [`PredictMaskedTokensUsingBERT.m`](./PredictMaskedTokensUsingBERT.m) shows how to predict masked tokens and calculate the token probabilities using a pretrained BERT model.

+The example [`PredictMaskedTokensUsingFinBERT.m`](./PredictMaskedTokensUsingFinBERT.m) shows how to predict masked tokens for financial text using and calculate the token probabilities using a pretrained FinBERT model.

 ## Example: Summarize Text Using GPT-2
 Transformer networks such as GPT-2 can be used to summarize a piece of text.
 The trained GPT-2 transformer can generate text given an initial sequence of words as input.
 The model was trained on comments left on various web pages and internet forums.